hamzabourass/Outfit_analyzer/README.md

 ```

 Controls:
-- Press SPACE to capture and analyze an outfit
+- Make a peace sign ✌️ to capture and analyze outfit
 - Press Q to quit

 ## Output